CodingNomads/flask-webdev/content/s13_user_roles/s13_p03_assign_and_verify_roles.md

     return permission_required(Permission.ADMIN)(f)
 ```

 The `permission_required` decorator is a generic permissions check: the view function can do what it does *if the user has the specificed permission*.
 Otherwise, an abort is returned as the response, specifically with a 403 Forbidden status code.
-The `admin_required` decorator piggy-backs off the other decorator, and only checks if the user has the `ADMIN` permissionl.
+The `admin_required` decorator piggy-backs off the other decorator, and only checks if the user has the `ADMIN` permission.

 "That's great," you're probably thinking, "but how exactly do I use them?"
 Ah yes, of course.
 To apply decorators for view functions in the correct order, refer to the following examples: